rand-projects/fisb-rest/docs/source/document.rst

   NEXRAD CONUS is sent every 15 minutes, so it doesn't apply.
   Lighting is sent every 5 minutes, so a single image can have data from 2 images.
 NEXRAD regional can have data from 5 images since it is sent every 2 minutes.
+This is why, in poor reception conditions, the NEXRAD regional data will appear perfect, the lightning image will have an error or two, and the NEXRAD CONUS image will be a total mess.

 ``"urls"``
   This is an dictionary whose key is the name